- The Australian Cattle Veterinarian: quarterly journal

 The Australian Cattle Veterinarians recommends BULLCHECK™ to be reported in a standardised format appropriately named Bull Reporter - with individual certificates available, or multi-bull reports for larger numbers.

 Bull Reporter is a standardised software program which allows veterinarians accredited under the BULLCHECK™ scheme to record details of animals they have examined.
 Only ACV members may use Bull Reporter software and it is a requirement by many breed societies that only Australian Cattle Veterinarians BULLCHECK™ Accredited Veterinarians be used to carry out the Bull Breeding Soundness Evaluation.

 In the ideal world, farmers would have a detailed herd health plan that involved activities such as routine husbandry practices, vaccinations, parasite control, reproductive treatments and biosecurity activities that was created with the assistance of an expert who could ensure the appropriateness and correct timing for each component.

 The Cattle Vet Consultant is a piece of software designed to allow veterinarians to create farm herd health management plans for farmers in the context of a veterinary consultation.

-Cattle Vet Consultant is distributed to Australian Cattle Group Veterinarians Group members free of charge for their personal use as a member benefit.
+Cattle Vet Consultant is distributed to Australian Cattle Veterinarians members free of charge for their personal use as a member benefit.

-Papers from the official Australian Cattle Group Veterinarians Group conference proceedings can be searched and downloaded from the AVA library.
+Papers from the official Australian Cattle Veterinarians conference proceedings can be searched and downloaded from the AVA library.